From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

 Cordell Hull served as US Secretary of State for a record 11 years, but this is not what he remembered.
 He is often called the "Father of the United Nations" for his contribution to the creation of the UN.

-In addition to his work on the United Nations, Hull played a huge role in American foreign policy during an extremely busy time - from 1933 to 1944.
+In addition to his work on the United Nations, Hull played a huge role in American foreign policy during an extremely eventful time, from 1933 to 1944.
 President Roosevelt trusted Hull's opinion: it was the Secretary of State who recommended the head of the White House to recognize the Soviet Union and establish diplomatic relations with it.

 It was Hull that the US President, busy with problems in Europe, instructed him to negotiate with Japan and China.

-It is Hull who, in many respects, is responsible for establishing strong economic relations between the United States and Latin America (which is explained by his adherence to the so-called Monroe Doctrine - a strategy designed to achieve US dominance on both American continents).
+It was Hull who was largely responsible for establishing strong US economic relations with Latin American countries (which is explained by his adherence to the so-called Monroe Doctrine, a strategy designed to achieve the dominance of the United States on both American continents).

 John Mott, 1946